Cuomo accuser files criminal complaint with Albany Sheriff’s Office

 - Oops!Something went wrong.Please try again later.

-ALBANY, N.Y. — A staffer who accused New York Gov. Andrew Cuomo of groping her has filed a criminal complaint against him, the Albany County Sheriff’s Office confirmed Friday.
+ALBANY, N.Y. — A staffer who accuses Gov. Andrew Cuomo of groping her has filed a criminal complaint against him with the Albany County sheriff, the sheriff’s office confirmed Friday.

 Albany County District Attorney David Soares said earlier in the week that his office has opened a criminal investigation into Cuomo’s conduct after James’ office found that the 63-year-old governor sexually harassed 11 women and violated both state and federal law.